tomgooch/windy-plugin-soarcalc/ReadMe.md

 ### 1.3.17

+This release simplifies the parameters shown making sure the details are still available on tooltips

 - "Glider climb rate" is now shown rather than "Thermal updraft"

 - More details (including "Thermal updraft") are available within tooltips

-- Make sure marker is always removed on close of SoarCalc
+- Fix problem with marker sometimes not being removed on close of SoarCalc

 ### 1.3.16